-It is commonly assumed that dark circles are caused due to lack of sleep; however a variety of other conditions can cause them.
+It is commonly assumed that dark circles are caused due to lack of sleep; however, a variety of other conditions can also cause dark circles.

 This is the most common cause of dark circles.
 The skin around the eyes is thin, delicate and prone to allergies.
 Cosmetics like eyeliners, kajal and eye shadows are the common allergens.
 People who suffer from hay fever may notice darkening around the eyes during acute attacks.
 Some food allergies can also cause the area under the eyes to appear dark.
 The person may develop an allergy to their own oil or sweat.
 In fact any condition that causes the eyes to itch can contribute to dark circles.

 Dark circles can be caused due to hyper pigmentation.
 The pigmentation can result from sun exposure, chronic eye-rubbing or oiliness of the skin.
 The pooling of oil and sweat in the natural skin pockets under the eyes can trigger pigmentation.
 On an oily skin these pigmented patches are typically seen around the eyes, nose corners and under the lower lip.

 Dark circles are often inherited and can appear in childhood.
 Some children eventually outgrow them but some don’t.

 Dark circles are likely to become more noticeable with age.
 As people get older, their skin loses collagen, the muscles which support the eyelids become weak and the skin become thinner and more translucent causing the lids to appear puffy.

 Sinus or nasal inflammation leads to venous congestion which in turn can dilate the blood vessels that drain from the area causing dark circles.
 Patients with venous congestion often complain of headaches or are found to be rubbing their eyes.
 In most of these cases, treating sinusitis or the allergy can reduce the dark circles by itself.